world-federation-of-advertisers/planning-evaluation-framework/README.md

 various frequencies as a function of the amount spent with each publisher.
 The purpose of the Planning Evaluation Framework is to

-*   Provide a means for identifying the best candidate planning models to be used in the Halo measurement system;
+*   Provide a means for identifying the best candidate planning modeling strategies to be used in the Halo measurement system;
 *   Provide the ability for publishers to evaluate the quality of models when applied to their own internal data sets; and,
 *   Provide the ability to simulate the behavior of the Halo system on realistic